Miminh/React-Burger-App/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## About the Project
-Learned From : React Udemy Course by Maximillian
+## React Burger App

 This project is a Simple Burger Builder Project, a starter project to understand all the different concepts of React

 This project invoolves the use of extended libraries like :

 1. React-Router-DOM
 2. React-Redux
 3. React-Thunk
    and More of which can be found in the pacakge.json file

 Backend : With the help of Firebase i could store relevent data and provide authentication to the app

+## Deployed App Link

+> Go [here](https://reac-mimin-2-burger.web.app) to checkout the app

 ## Available Scripts